More about: 13 Best Tours and Day Trips in Prague

 6. Day trip to Kutná Hora from Prague

-Kutna Hora is one of the most popular destinations for visitors from Prague who want to discover a little bit more, and indeed this town has a collection of very interesting historical buildings and monuments.
+Kutná Hora is one of the most popular destinations for visitors to Prague who want to explore a little further afield, and to tell the truth, this city has a collection of very interesting historical buildings and monuments.

-During the excursion to Kutná Hora from Prague you can visit the Sedlec Ossuary, an impressive chapel made of human bones that is the ultimate expression of Central European Gothic, the historic centre of Kutná Hora and the magnificent St. Barbara's Church among other places of interest.
+During the excursion to Kutná Hora from Prague, you can visit the Sedlec Ossuary, an impressive chapel made of human bones that is the ultimate expression of Central European Gothic architecture, the historic centre of Kutná Hora and the magnificent Church of St. Barbara, among other places of interest.

-Kutná Hora is the perfect complement to your visit to Prague, as they are two cities with similar atmospheres but with unique places that I recommend you to discover.
-To help you organise your visit, Kutná Hora is about an hour and a half from Prague if you are travelling by road, and your group size during this tour is a maximum of 40 people.
+Kutná Hora is the perfect complement to your visit to Prague, as they are two cities with similar atmospheres but with unique places that I recommend you discover.
+To help you organise your visit, Kutná Hora is about an hour and a half from Prague by road, and the maximum group size for this excursion is 40 people.

 What you will see